Text Size Make text largerMake text smaller

 News & Notices

-District Councillor Surgeries – from Monday 8 April, District Councillor Thomas Daw will be holding monthly surgeries on the 2nd Monday of the month when residents of Wrington can talk about local issues.
+District Councillor Surgeries – District Councillor Thomas Daw is holding monthly surgeries on the 2nd Monday of each month when residents of Wrington can talk about local issues.
 The surgeries will be in the Mother Hen Coffee & Gifts, Broad Street, 12.00noon-2.00pm.
 Any questions please contact Thomas.Daw@n-somerset.gov.uk.

 Prestow Wood Nature Reserve (Wrington Quarry) funding Success – the Conservation Group (supported by the Parish Council) has announced their bid for funding work to restore the lime kilns, improve biodiversity and access to the area has been successful.
 The bid was made to Enovert, a major operator of waste management sites who have a transfer station in Weston.
 Enovert has agreed to provide a grant of £43,000 to allow the project team to: